Stationary solutions in the small-$c$ expansion of GR: Strong-gravity stationary branch

 If we choose the base metric to be the Lense--Thirring background \eqref{CarrollLT}, the field equations \eqref{subNNLO} admit the following solution: \bea N &=& \sqrt{1 - \frac{2Gm}{r}}\,, \quad \gamma_{ij} =\text{\rm diag}\left( \frac{1}{1 - \frac{2Gm}{r}}, r^2, r^2\sin^2{\th} \right)\,, \quad A_{\phi} = -\frac{2GJ}{r} \sin^2\theta\,, \nn \\ M& =& \frac{G\,J^2}{\sqrt{1-\frac{2Gm}{r}}} \left( \frac{\cos^{2}\theta}{m r^{3}} + \frac{2G}{r^{4}}\sin^{2}\theta \right)\,, \quad Z_\phi =\frac{2GJ^3}{m^2r^3}\sin^2\theta\,\left(1+\cos^2{\th}+\frac{2G m}{r}\sin^2{\th} \right)\,, \nn \\ \beta_{ij} &=& \frac{J^2}{m^2}\,{\rm diag} \left(\frac{\left(1-\frac{2 Gm}{r}\right)\cos^2{\th}-1}{\left(r-2Gm\right)^2}, \; \cos^{2}\theta, \; \sin^{2}\theta\! \left(1+\frac{2Gm}{r}\sin^{2}\theta\right) \right)\,. \eea

 This exact solution of NNLO Carroll gravity also arises from the small-$c$ expansion of the Kerr metric after the strong scaling of the parameters.
-The details can be found in Appendix \ref{Kerr}.
-This solution may be viewed as an effective description of a slowly rotating Schwarzschild-type black hole up to order $J^3$.
+The details can be found in Appendix~\ref{Kerr}.
+It is a finite-order strong-branch geometry matched to the slow-rotation expansion of Kerr through order $J^3$.

 We also considered the Hartle--Thorne metric under the condition $Q = J^2/Gm$ together with the strong scaling \eqref{strongscaling}.
 However, we did not find a consistent NNLO solution.
 A likely reason is that the Hartle--Thorne metric is only an approximate vacuum solution of the Einstein equations and is truncated at lower order in the slow-rotation expansion.
 In particular, the NNLO strong-branch solution requires a nontrivial $J^3$ contribution, whereas the Hartle--Thorne metric is not sensitive to this order.
-In addition, the relativistic Hartle--Thorne expansion involves Legendre functions of the second kind, which exhibit logarithmic divergence near the horizon at $r = 2Gm$.
+In addition, the relativistic Hartle--Thorne expansion involves Legendre functions of the second kind, which exhibit a logarithmic divergence near the horizon at $r = 2Gm$.
 This may further obstruct a consistent strong-branch NNLO matching.
 By contrast, the Kerr metric reproduces the required $J^3$ structure and therefore yields a consistent NNLO solution after expansion.
 In this sense, the Hartle--Thorne truncation is not sufficiently rigid to support the NNLO strong-branch solution within the small-$c$ expansion.
-A more careful analysis of the Hartle-Thorne metric in the strong-gravity regime with $Q \neq J^2/Gm$ would be very interesting.
+A more careful analysis of the Hartle--Thorne metric in the strong-gravity regime with $Q \neq J^2/Gm$ would be very interesting.